Free vs Paid: What RM 800 More Monthly Surplus Actually Buys You (Real Property Comparison)

 Mechanically compounding the base 12-cost surplus over 10 years (ignoring capital appreciation and rent escalation for a conservative floor):

-The difference between owning Emerald 9 and D'sara Sentral over 10 years, measured in pure cashflow (no capital appreciation), is approximately RM 102,360.
-That is roughly 40 percent of the D'sara Sentral purchase price — generated by the property itself, in 10 years, purely from the monthly cashflow advantage.
+The difference between owning the free-sample-band property and the paid-band property over 10 years, measured in pure cashflow (no capital appreciation), is approximately RM 102,000.
+That is a meaningful share of the paid-band entry price, generated by the property itself, in 10 years, purely from the monthly cashflow advantage.

 This is before: